Creamy Chicken in White Sauce Recipe

 - Garlic – A little goes a long way.
 I have used two small minced garlic, which is about a teaspoon.
 If you like garlic, use 1 tbsp of roasted garlic when possible.
 Also, you can add 1/4 tsp of garlic powder to the coating mixture.

 - Cream – You can use heavy cream between 28 to 38% fat.
-Any less than will result in the cream curdling.
+Any less than that will result in the cream curdling.

-Chicken with white sauce (over pasta)
+Step-by-step: Chicken with white sauce (over pasta)

 Chicken